 However, on Windows 7, you can likely create restore CDs or DVDs using a tool your manufacturer provides.
 On Windows 8 or 10, you can create a recovery drive that contains a copy of your entire system, just in case the recovery data on your hard drive becomes damaged for some reason.

 One of the biggest tricks up a computer technician’s toolkit is the restoring a computer to its default settings or reinstalling Windows.
 This will fix whatever is wrong with a computer’s software and put its software in a literally “like new” state.
 In the past, average people have been put off from reinstalling Windows by the scary-looking text mode installation screens that appear at the start.
 However, this is now much easier.

-- On Windows 8, you can run a refresh or reset your PC to quickly get your its software back to its factory-default state.
+- On Windows 8 or 10, you can run a refresh or reset your PC to quickly get your its software back to its factory-default state.

 - On Windows 7, you can reinstall your operating system from your manufacturer’s recovery partition.

 - On either version of Windows, you can reinstall Windows entirely from a Windows disc you have laying around.